faultypointer/sixth/os/procman.md

      | Pthread_yield | Release the CPU to let another thread run |
      | Pthread_attr_init | Create and initalize a thread's attribute structure |
      | Pthread_arrt_destroy | Remove a thread's attribute structure |

+### Threads in User Space

+- from kernel's pov, its managing single threded processes.

+- **Advantages:**
+  - can be inplemented on system that does not support threads
+- **Disdavantages:**